YodeSkye/SkyeMusic/README.md

 3. In the Reference Manager, click **Browse**.
 4. Navigate to the path where you saved the `CoreAudio.dll` file from the repository.
 5. Select `CoreAudio.dll` and click **OK** to add the reference.

+---

+## 🧩 Required Licensing

+### 🔑 Syncfusion License Key Setup

+SkyeMusic uses Syncfusion UI components.
+To run the app without trial limitations or watermarks, you’ll need a free community license key from Syncfusion.

+**Steps:**
+1. Visit https://www.syncfusion.com/ and register for a free community license.
+2. Copy `LicenseKey.Sample.vb` to `LicenseKey.vb` in the project root.
+3. Replace `"YOUR_ACTUAL_LICENSE_KEY_HERE"` with your own key.
+4. Do **not** commit `LicenseKey.vb`—it’s ignored by default via `.gitignore`.

+You can find your license key in the **License & Downloads** section of your Syncfusion account.
+For more information, visit https://help.syncfusion.com/common/essential-studio/licensing/license-key